mattaq31/GelGenie/qupath-gelgenie/README.md

 - **For advanced users:** The default normalization method for images before being presented to a model is to divide all pixels by the maximum value of the image data type e.g. 65535 for 16-bit images, 255 for 8-bit images, etc.  However, we have observed that normalizing by the actual max pixel value (which can be less than the theoretical maximum) can sometimes have a beneficial effect in 16-bit (or more) images.
 To use this setting, switch to the `Advanced` tab and toggle between the two checkboxes under `Model Runtime Settings`.
 8-bit images are always normalized by 255, regardless of the values of these checkboxes.
 ### Direct CPU Inference (OpenCV Mode)
 - The easiest way to run models is in direct CPU inference mode using OpenCV, which is the default setting.
-- This mode is fast, requires no preparation and will work well with all systems and models (except `nnUNet` models).
+- This mode is moderately fast, requires no preparation and will work well with all systems and models (except `nnUNet` models).
 - After clicking on the `Identify Bands` button, GelGenie will show a quick notification that inference has started.
 Typically, the process should take just a few seconds on most normal gel images (expect a longer delay for very large .tif images).
 - When complete, the segmented bands will be shown directly on the image, as shown below.
 Segmentation results can be adjusted and quantified following the guides in the next sections.
+- **For Advanced Users:**  From QuPath version 0.6+ (GelGenie version 1.1.0+), OpenCV can no longer run models on images of arbitrary size.
+Instead, the model needs to accept a fixed input size to work.
+To make things work for GelGenie, the model input size has been fixed to 1024x1024, and images which do not match this size are padded and/or tiled and fed into the model in 1024x1024 chunks.
+The results are often identical to previous versions of GelGenie but some differences will still be apparent.
+To use GelGenie in its intended format (accepting images of arbitrary size), please use the DJL inference mode instead.
 <p align="center">
 <img src="./screenshots/example_seg.png" alt="Example segmentation result" width="600">
 </p>